Insurance Claim For a DC Car Accident

 Personal injury protection, or PIP, is less useful for car accident victims in DC than in neighboring states like Maryland.
 Most of the time, you must decide between making a third-party claim under the adverse driver’s liability coverage and making a PIP claim.
 Only in limited circumstances may you make both claims.
 Additionally, there is a 60-day statute of limitations for DC PIP.
 Clearly, the law makes it difficult to use this form of no-fault coverage following an accident.
 However, PIP can be hugely beneficial.
 It gives you money to pay for your medical expenses or lost wages in advance of settlement.

-So, even if we do not get your case resolved for several months, PIP allows you to pay your bills.
+So, even if we do not resolve your case for several months, PIP allows you to pay your bills.
 Speak with a personal injury lawyer today to determine whether you can use PIP for your car accident.

 Uninsured Motorist Coverage (UM)